SlappyPenguin/antsolver/README.md

 | *Antsolver strategy* | *GTO Wizard strategy (72BB stacks)* |

 ## Roadmap
-Planned upgrades for the second iteration of the solver:
+Planned upgrades for the second iteration:

 - Merge gamestate generation with training by branching chance actions in MCCFR
 - Implement regret-based pruning to speed up blueprint computation and search